Areas of Specialization: Justice and Human Rights; Ethics of War and Peace; Multiculturalism; Religion and Politics.

 Deen Chatterjee is Senior Advisor and Professorial Fellow in the S.J.
-Quinney College of Law, a Global Ethics Fellow at the Carnegie Council for Ethics in International Affairs in New York City, and a Faculty Director and Mentor at the Oxford Consortium for Human Rights.
+Quinney College of Law, a Global Ethics Fellow at the Carnegie Council for Ethics in International Affairs (2012-16), and a Faculty Director at the Oxford Consortium for Human Rights.
 Earlier he was a member of the philosophy faculty at the University of Utah.
-He holds a Ph.D. from the University of Washington.
+He holds a Ph.D. in philosophy from the University of Washington.
 He has taught at the New School for Social Research, the University of Washington, and the University of Pittsburgh's Institute for Shipboard Education, where he sailed around the world for a semester on the Institute's "floating campus."
-He has been an Eccles Faculty Fellow at the Tanner Humanities Center, a Faculty Fellow at the University of Colorado at Boulder and at the University of Oregon, and an NEH Faculty Fellow at the Summer Institute of the United States Naval Academy in Annapolis.
+He has been an Eccles Faculty Fellow at the Tanner Humanities Center, a Visiting Faculty Fellow at the University of Colorado at Boulder and the University of Oregon, a Gowen Fellow at the University of Washington, and an NEH Faculty Fellow at the Summer Institute of the United States Naval Academy in Annapolis.
 In addition, he has held a David Gardner Faculty Fellowship at Harvard University.

-He is the editor-in-chief of the two-volume 1200-page Encyclopedia of Global Justice (2011) and the series editor of Studies in Global Justice, with 17 volumes published to date.
-His publications include The Ethics of Preventive War (2013); Democracy in a Global World: Human Rights and Political Participation in the 21st Century (2007); Ethics of Assistance: Morality and the Distant Needy (2004); and with Don E. Scheid, Ethics and Foreign Intervention (2003).
-Besides contributing chapters in several anthologies and encyclopedias, he has published articles and reviews in many leading journals, including The Monist, Metaphilosophy, Ethics & International Affairs, Philosophy & Social Criticism, Ethics, The Journal of Moral Philosophy, Social Philosophy Today, and The Good Society.
+He is the editor-in-chief of the two-volume 1200-page Encyclopedia of Global Justice (2011) and the series editor of Studies in Global Justice, with 20 volumes published to date.
+His publications include The Ethics of Preventive War (Cambridge, 2013); Democracy in a Global World: Human Rights and Political Participation in the 21st Century (Rowman & Littlefield, 2007); Ethics of Assistance: Morality and the Distant Needy (Cambridge, 2004); and with Don E. Scheid, Ethics and Foreign Intervention (Cambridge, 2003).
+Besides contributing chapters in several anthologies and encyclopedias, he has published articles and reviews in many leading journals, including The Monist, Metaphilosophy, Ethics & International Affairs, Philosophy & Social Criticism, Ethics, The Journal of Moral Philosophy, Social Philosophy Today, Philosopy East and West, and The Good Society.